Or Haneshamah

-Or Haneshamah – Ottawa's Reconstructionist Community is the Jewish Reconstructionist Communities affiliate in Ottawa, Ontario, Canada.
-It is one of only three affiliated Reconstructionist congregations in Canada, and the only Reconstructionist congregation in Ottawa.
+Or Haneshamah, officially, Or Haneshamah – Ottawa's Reconstructionist Community, is a Jewish Reconstructionist synagogue located in Ottawa, Ontario, Canada.
+The congregation is one of only three affiliated Reconstructionist congregations in Canada, and the only Reconstructionist congregation in Ottawa.
 Founded in 1987, Or Haneshamah describes itself as a progressive, liberal, egalitarian, inclusive, multi-generational congregation notable for welcoming all Jews, including unaffiliated, intermarried, and LGBTQ individuals and families.
-As of 2016, the congregation's membership constituted approximately 90-100 households.
+As of 2016, the congregation's membership constituted approximately 90–100 households.

 Originally a lay- and student-led Havurah, in 2013 Rabbi Elizabeth Bolton became Or Haneshamah's first permanent rabbi.
 She is Ottawa's first female congregational rabbi and the city's first openly gay rabbi.
 In 2016 Rabbi Bolton was named one of "America's Most Inspiring Rabbis" by The Forward.

 History

 Or Haneshamah was founded as the Ottawa Reconstructionist Havurah by Walter and Teena Hendelman in 1987.
 The Havurah originally formed as a study group at Temple Israel, Ottawa's Reform Synagogue, to explore the differences between Reconstructionism and other branches of Judaism.
 In February 1989, with ten household members, It formally became a member of the Ottawa Vaad Ha'ir, now the Jewish Federation of Ottawa.
 At that time they also were granted affiliation with the Federation of Reconstructionist Congregations and Havurot, now the Jewish Reconstructionist Communities.

 Havurah meetings were initially held in member's homes.
 As their numbers grew, they began holding regular Shabbat and holiday services and lifecycle events in rented spaces, primarily in The Glebe neighborhood of Ottawa.
 In 1994, Or Haneshamah acquired its own Torah scroll.
 In July of that year they celebrated their first Bnei Mitzvah of four adult women.
 The first Bar Mitzvah was held in July 1997.

 Beginning in 2004 Or Haneshamah began hosting rabbinical students from the Reconstructionist Rabbinical College in Philadelphia, who would come to Ottawa one weekend a month and for High Holidays.
 In 2009, the community adopted the Hebrew name Or Haneshamah, or “light of the spirit”.
 In 2012, the community hired a permanent rabbi, Elizabeth Bolton, who arrived in August 2013.
 At that time, Or Haneshamah also moved to its current location in the First Unitarian Congregation of Ottawa building.
 Or Haneshamah is one of only three affiliated Reconstructionist congregations in Canada, along with Congregation Dorshei Emet in Montreal and Congregation Darchei Noam in Toronto.